 4. Don’t Let it Pile Up

 Mess just attracts more mess.
-You know how it works, if you leave just one item on a surface it is an open invitation for others to do the same.
+You know how it works, if you leave just one item on the surface, it is an open invitation for others to do the same.
 This is how one electricity bill that needs attention and is left on the side can turn into and a nest of clutter that looks like you just emptied your handbag or the contents of your pockets straight onto the kitchen surface.
-So, our next clutter free kitchen tips are to put systems in place to deal with this kind of thing, such as labelled box files for outstanding bills, a box or hooks for your keys and a jar for small change.
+So, our next clutter-free kitchen tips are to put systems in place to deal with this kind of thing, such as labelled box files for outstanding bills, a box or hooks for your keys and a jar for small change.

 5. Allow Yourself Just One Messy Kitchen Drawer and Keep it Organised

 Of course, the list of items that you find useful to have in the kitchen, that have nothing to with cooking, can be as long as you make it.
 Who doesn’t want wrapping tape, screwdrivers, tape measure, string, batteries, pens, keys, phones, take away menus, etc. close to hand in the kitchen.
 It is after all the room that is at the very centre of family life.
 So, allow yourself one drawer in the kitchen that is home to all these small but essential items.
 Then KEEP IT ORGANISED.
 Have a quick rummage through this drawer occasionally while waiting for the kettle to boil, or the toast to come up.
 Always bin something out or put it in its proper place.
 Never on the worktop!